open-telemetry/wg-prometheus/specification.md

   alerting rules.
 * Collector will support exporting cumulative series to OTLP-compatible exporters.
-* Collector will produce an "up" metric as a gauge that is compatible with the Prometheus server "up" metric.
-If scrape succeeds, it will produce 1 and 0 if it fails.
+* At each scrape, collector will produce an "up" metric as a gauge internally in the reciever and exporter will translate it to a Prometheus up metric in the export time.
 * Collector will produce "instance" and "job" labels similar to the Prometheus server.
 * If a target disappears from the scrape, the collector will